The Perfect Hawaiian Souvenir

 Wearing a carved hook offers good luck and safe travels, and ancient Hawaiian history says carved hook pendants made of bone embody the soul of the person who wears it.
 It is for these reasons that carved hooks often become family heirlooms, passed from father to son.

-Carved hooks encapsulate Hawaiian traditions near and dear to the hearts of the native people, which means we consider a carved hook to be the perfect Hawaiian souvenir.
+Carved hooks encapsulate Hawaiian traditions near and dear to the hearts of the native people, which means we consider a carved hook to be the perfect souvenir in Hawaii.
 Here are some of Whaler’s Locker’s favorite carved hook pendants:

 Stellar’s Sea Cow Bone Carved Hook